 Countries THAT REQUIRE Prior Visas For Entering Jordan

 Passport holders from the following countries will need to obtain a visa from the Jordanian Embassy to enter Jordan.
-If you hold a passport from any one of these countries and would like to book one of our tours to Petra, please contact us to arrange it on your behalf for a fee of $100.
-We require a copy of your passport to be sent to us at least one month in advance in order to ensure enough time for approval.
-We will then bring your visa clearance letter and present it with your passport at the border.
+If you hold a passport from any one of these countries and would like to book one of our tours to Petra, please make sure to pre-arrange your visa.
 If you are going on a tour to Petra with us, you will also be required to pay the $65 border fee.
 Two of our most popular tours include our 2 day trip to Wadi Rum and Petra and our single day tour to Petra, leaving from either Jerusalem or Tel Aviv.

 Albania, Macedonia, Moldavia.

 Angola, Benin, Botswana, Burkina Faso, Burundi, Cameron, Central African Republic, Chad, Comoros, Congo, Cote d’Ivoire (Ivory Coast), Criteria , Djibouti, Equatorial Ghana, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea -Bissau, Kenya, Liberia, Zambia, Madagascar, Mali, Mauritania, Morocco, Mozambique, Niger, Nigeria, Rwanda, Senegal, Somalia, Sudan, Tanzania, Togo, Uganda, Zaire, and Zambia.